 Healthier Relationships: Interpersonal tensions can often be a significant stress for athletes and even hinder performance.
-This program educates students on both warning signs of unhealthy relationships and ways to cultivate healthier ones.
+This program educates athletes on both warning signs of unhealthy relationships and ways to cultivate healthier ones.

 Better Choices: Underlying higher risk behaviors (substance abuse, hazing, and acts of aggression) are often moments of poor judgment.
 This program fosters ways to improve decision-making by understanding how the mind works best.